DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Introduction

-A recent trend in GJSCC is the adoption of diffusion models \cite{ho2020denoising} as powerful generative decoders at the receiver \cite{niu2023hybrid, wu2024cddm, zhang2025semantics, yang2024diffusion, wang2025diffcom}.
+A recent trend in GenJSCC is the adoption of diffusion models \cite{ho2020denoising} as powerful generative decoders at the receiver \cite{niu2023hybrid, wu2024cddm, zhang2025semantics, yang2024diffusion, wang2025diffcom}.
 By leveraging rich generative priors, these approaches can synthesize visually realistic reconstructions even under extreme channel conditions, thereby substantially enhancing perceptual quality.
-However, existing diffusion-based GJSCC methods exhibit a prevalent limitation in semantic consistency: the reconstructed images often contain discrepancies in local structures or even object categories compared with the original inputs.
+However, existing diffusion-based GenJSCC methods exhibit a prevalent limitation in semantic consistency: the reconstructed images often contain discrepancies in local structures or even object categories compared with the original inputs.
 As illustrated in Fig. \ref{fig_sem_metrics}, from an objective evaluation perspective, conventional pixel-wise metrics such as PSNR become unreliable for assessing semantic consistency under such conditions, due to the inherent diversity of outputs produced by diffusion decoders.
-In contrast, feature-based metrics, including LPIPS \cite{lpips}, DISTS \cite{dists}, and other semantic-level indicators \cite{fu2023learning,radford2021learning,oquab2023dinov2}, are more appropriate, as they operate in latent semantic spaces and are robust to pixel-level misalignments.
+In contrast, feature-based perceptual consistency metrics, including LPIPS \cite{lpips} and DISTS \cite{dists}, together with semantic consistency metrics such as DreamSim, CLIP, and DINOv2 \cite{NEURIPS2023_9f09f316,radford2021learning,oquab2023dinov2}, are more appropriate, as they operate in latent feature spaces and are robust to pixel-level misalignments.
 Consequently, under such extreme channel conditions, semantic consistency is increasingly regarded as the primary criterion for evaluating end-to-end image transmission performance, while appearance-level detail plays a secondary role.